 SweepSheet's Website: Additional Benefits for Members

-The online sweepstakes section offers some nice features, such as the ability to sort the sweepstakes into your own custom lists.
+- The ability to sort sweepstakes into your own custom lists.

 How Do Sweepstakes Get Listed on SweepSheet?